felipetovarhenao/gamut/docs/source/index.rst

 Description
 ---------------------------------

-**GAMuT** is a high-level, user-friendly granular `audio musaicing` toolkit implemented in Python. `Audio musaicing` (also spelled `mosaicing`), can be `defined <http://imtr.ircam.fr/imtr/Audio_Mosaicing>`_ as **"the process of recomposing the temporal evolution of a given target audio file from segments cut out of source audio materials"**.
+**GAMuT** is a high-level, user-friendly granular `audio musaicking` toolkit implemented in Python. `Audio musaicking` (also spelled `mosaicking`), can be `defined <http://imtr.ircam.fr/imtr/Audio_Mosaicing>`_ as **"the process of recomposing the temporal evolution of a given target audio file from segments cut out of source audio materials"**.

-Audio musaicing: A visual analogy
+Audio musaicking: A visual analogy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you're new to `audio musaicing`, let's consider the following visual analogy:
+If you're new to `audio musaicking`, let's consider the following visual analogy:

    .. raw:: html